HPC Frequently Asked Questions

 Question: How much does it cost to use ARC's systems?

-Answer: ARC’s systems are free, though privileged access can be purchased through the Investment Program.
+Answer: ARC's systems are free, though privileged access can be purchased through the Investment Program.
 For most systems, this means that Virginia Tech researchers can simply request an account to get access.
-Use of NewRiver and/or BlueRidge does require an approved allocation, which in turn requires a proposal commensurate with the size of the allocation requested and approval of that proposal, but getting an allocation does not require monetary payment of any kind.
+Use of the clusters (submitting and running jobs) does require an approved allocation, which in turn requires some basic information to be provided, but getting an allocation does not require monetary payment of any kind.
 More information on how to get started with ARC is here.
 More information on the Investment Program is here.

 Question: Why is my job not starting?